Heng (letter)

 Heng is a letter of the Latin alphabet, originating as a typographic ligature of h and ŋ.
-It is used for a voiceless y-like sound, such as in Dania transcription of the Danish language.
+It was originally used for a voiceless -like sound in Dania transcription of the Danish language (in Dania, it is considered a ligature of h and j).

 Heng was used word-finally in early transcriptions of Mayan languages, where it may have represented a uvular fricative.

 It is sometimes used to write Judeo-Tat.

 Heng has been occasionally used by phonologists to represent a jocular phoneme in English, which includes both /[h]/ and /[ŋ]/ as its allophones, to illustrate the limited usefulness of minimal pairs to distinguish phonemes. //h// and //ŋ// are separate phonemes in English, even though no minimal pair for them exists due to their complementary distribution.

-Heng is also used in Bantu linguistics to indicate a voiced alveolar lateral fricative (/[ɮ]/).
+Heng is also used in Bantu linguistics to indicate a voiced alveolar lateral fricative /[ɮ]/.
+Heng was also historically used in the IPA for this sound, and later a compromise form between the two symbols was used.

-Both and are encoded in Unicode block Latin Extended-D; they were added with Unicode version 5.1 in April 2008.